ibm-watson-data-lab/seti_at_ibm/README.md

 ### Basic Intro to HTTP API

+The following steps let you click through with your browser to see the SETI data, without the need for a Python environment.
+It's purely for demonstration, however.
+The HTTP API is designed to be consumed programmatically.

   1. Find a Celestial Coordinate with data
     * https://setigopublic.mybluemix.net/v1/coordinates/aca
     * select an RA/DEC from the returned JSON: 0.03, 66.306